 We hope you have found this article useful and learned this idea in a common structure of the queen’s gambit and Nimzo-Indian Defense.
 As we can see this advance usually leaves black with a cramped and passive position, especially if white succeeds in occupying the square f4 with a piece later on.

 We hope that the ideas presented in this article will serve you in your future games against the Samisch.
-If you are looking for a long, strategical fight, this set-up gives black good play and plenty of chances to play for the win.
+In case you are looking for a long, strategical fight, this set-up gives black good play and plenty of chances to play for the win.

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: